SOFTBALL101.com

 Some common synonyms of steal are filch, pilfer, and purloin.
 While all these words mean "to take from another without right or without detection," steal may apply to any surreptitious taking of something and differs from the other terms by commonly applying to intangibles as well as material things.

 If you steal something from someone, you take it away from them without their permission and without intending to return it.
-He was accused of stealing a small boy's bicycle.
-People who are drug addicts come in and steal.
+2. If you steal someone else's ideas, you pretend that they are your own.

 >